Arslaan-Thanedar/Stack-Learn-Universe-Env.PROD/README.md

 | Backend | Javascript , C# |
 |Frontend|HTML, CSS|

-The Webserver aligned with CI/CD pipeline to eleminate manual errors and provide faster delivery.
+The Website is Hosted and Administered on Cloud Platform named Microsoft Azure and Web Server aligned with CI/CD pipeline to eleminate manual errors and provide faster delivery.